yuanqing/create-figma-plugin/packages/website/docs/configuration.md

 *Optional.* For specifying the list of permissions that the plugin/widget needs access to.
 Possible permissions are **`"activeusers"`**, **`"currentuser"`**, **`"fileusers"`**, **`"payments"`** and **`"teamlibrary"`**.

+### `documentAccess`

+(*`"dynamic-page"`*)

+*Optional.* For specifying whether the plugin is compatible with Figma’s dynamic page loading feature.
+If this field is omitted, running the plugin will trigger the loading of additional pages in a file with multiple pages.

 ### `networkAccess`

 (*`object`*)